 Doesn’t your home — or Bali vacation villa — deserve to be graced by a beautiful hand-woven Muntigunung hammock?

 The hammocks cost from IDR800,000 to IDR2.2 million and weigh from 2.5 to 4.8 kilos.
 If this is beyond the budget, do consider buying another Muntigunung product, for example a beautiful hand-woven basket, or an artisanal cashew-nut or rosella snack.

 Or contribute by going on the award-winning Muntigunung Trek, and see for yourself the hammocks being made.
 Whatever you choose, every sale helps the people of Muntigunung get access to water, healthcare, education and fair-pay jobs.

 Elite Havens Luxury Villa Rentals supports Muntigunung Community Social Enterprise and their life-changing initiatives to liberate from poverty over 6,000 people in 36 remote villages in north-east Bali.

-We invite our villa partners and guests to join us in helping to create sustainable social change among Bali’s most vulnerable communities by purchasing their quality handicrafts and artisanal snacks, and booking the exclusive Muntigunung trek.
+Guests who stay in one of our luxury villas in Bali can arrange a trip to Muntigunung.
+We can do our part in helping to create sustainable social change among Bali’s most vulnerable communities by purchasing their quality handicrafts and artisanal snacks and by booking the exclusive Muntigunung trek.